founek2/IOT-Platform-arduino/README.md

 The library uses the PubSubClient for interacting with the MQTT.
 Curently are supported these boards:

--   ESP8266
+-   ESP8266 - mqtt library used is [PubSubClient](https://github.com/knolleary/pubsubclient)

-Support for ESP32 might be easily added - I can`t test it now.
+-   ESP32 - mqtt library used is [arduino-mqtt](https://github.com/256dpi/arduino-mqtt)

+> arduino-mqtt might work even with esp8266 but I did not test it.
+I have good experience with PubSubClient

 ## License